Disha0903/spBlock_cv/README.md

     renv::restore()
     ```

-4. **Install Necessary Packages**:
+ **Another option**:
-    Run the `install_packages.R` script to install all the required packages:
+    Or you can run the `install_packages.R` script to install all the required packages:
     ```r
     source("install_packages.R")
     ```

 ## Data

 You can find the data in the `data` folder within this repository.
-Make sure to follow any specific instructions related to the data as mentioned in the paper.
+Below is a brief description of the contents of each subfolder:

+- **shapefiles**: Contains shapefiles of the area of study, which include Norway and Sweden.
+- **train_2003**: Contains climate features for training the models.
+- **test_2003**: Contains climate features for testing the models.
+- **soil**: Includes soil features relevant to the study.
+- **spatio_temp**: Includes climate features with different time periods for spatio-temporal cross-validation.
+For more details, see the description in the paper and follow the instructions in `code.R`.

 ## Usage

 To use the scripts and run the models, follow these steps:

-1. **Source the Scripts**:
+**Source the Scripts**:
     Ensure you have sourced the necessary scripts in your R session:
     ```r
-    source("script1.R")  # Contains all the functions
+    source("func.R")  # Contains all the functions
-    source("script2.R")  # Uses the functions defined in script1.R
+    source("code.R")  # Uses the functions defined in func.R
     ```

-2. **Run the Analysis**:
-    Follow the instructions in the paper or any additional documentation provided in this repository to run the analysis.

-## Hyperparameter Tuning
+## Results

-We utilized GridSearch for hyperparameter tuning.
-The `table_hyperparams.csv` file lists the hyperparameters for each model.
-From the set of possible hyperparameter combinations, we randomly selected 120 combinations for each model and used them in the GridSearch.
+Results of metrics from hyperparameter tuning for all models are stored in the `results` folder.

 ## Citation